Localized deformation for initial data sets with the dominant energy condition: Deforming the modified constraint map

 For \eqref{equation:H1}, it suffices to prove that there is a uniform constant $C$ such that

 The estimate for a fixed metric is obtained in \cite[Proof of Lemma 4.1]{Corvino-Schoen:2006}.
-In their proof, an analysis of the arguments in \cite[pp.~201-202 and the first paragraph of p.~203]{Corvino-Schoen:2006} shows that there is a neighborhood $\mathcal{U}$ so that for $X \in H^1_{\rho_g}(\Omega)$
+In their proof, an analysis of the arguments in \cite[pp.~201-202 and the first paragraph of p.~203]{Corvino-Schoen:2006} shows that there is a neighborhood $\mathcal{U}_0$ so that for $X \in H^1_{\rho_g}(\Omega)$

 where $C_0$ is independent of $g \in \mathcal{U}_0$, and $N$.
-(Note that we use the exponential weight function $\rho_g$, instead of the polynomial weight function, so the power of the distance function is different from \cite[p.~203]{Corvino-Schoen:2006}.)
-The last term in the right hand side was then handled by an indirect argument.
+It is important that the coefficient of the last integral above does not depend on $N$.
+(Note that we use the exponential weight function $\rho_g$, instead of a power weight function, so the power of the distance function in the last term is different from \cite[p.~203]{Corvino-Schoen:2006}.)
+The last term in the right hand side was handled by an indirect argument in \cite{Corvino-Schoen:2006}.
 Here we apply \eqref{inequality:boundary-estimate} (with $j=k=1$) in the proof of Corollary~\ref{corollary:weight} to the last term and derive

-The first term in the right hand side can be absorbed into the left hand side of \eqref{equation:X} for our choice of $N$ in \eqref{equation:N}.
+The first term on the right hand side can be absorbed into the left hand side of \eqref{equation:X} for our choice of $N$ in \eqref{equation:N}.

 \end{proof}

 \begin{lemma} Let $(g_0, \pi_0)\in C^2(\overline{\Omega}) \times C^1(\overline{\Omega})$ be an initial data set, and let $W_0\in C^0(\overline{\Omega})$ be a vector field.
 There is a neighborhood $\mathcal U$ of $(g_0, \pi_0)$ in $C^2(\overline{\Omega})\times C^1(\overline{\Omega})$, a neighborhood $\mathcal W$ of $W_0$ in $C^0(\overline{\Omega})$, and a constant $C>0$ such that for $(g, \pi) \in \mathcal {U}$, $W\in \mathcal W$, and for $(f, X)\in H^2_{\rho_g}(\Omega)\times H^1_{\rho_g}(\Omega)$, the following estimate holds: